thomaswilliams23/lung_structure_virus_dynamics/README.md

-Code used for Williams et al., "Accounting for the geometry of the lung in viral infections"
+Code used for Williams et al., "Accounting for the geometry of the respiratory tract in viral infections"